Topological fine structure of an energy band

 When the atomic insulator and Chern insulator are weakly coupled, $v \lesssim 3$, the pattern of levitation and annihilation is unsurprising.
 As seen in Fig.~\ref{fig:evolution}(a2), first the middle, trivial band fully localizes.
 The outer, nontrivial bands leave behind extended states which levitate towards each other and annihilate around $W\approx 8$.
 This conventional behavior parallels that observed in earlier works on disordered topological phases \cite{metal_disorder_1, metal_disorder_2}.
 Also for $v \gtrsim 5.65$, the system's behavior is typical: all bands are trivial, they all localize in the presence of disorder, and no levitation and annihilation can be seen.

 A qualitatively different behavior, however, can be seen for intermediate coupling, $3.3 \lesssim v \lesssim 5.65$.
-Here, instead of localizing, the middle band produced two sets of extended states, located symmetrically around $E=0$.
+Here, instead of localizing, the middle band produces two sets of extended states, located symmetrically around $E=0$.
 These proceed to levitate away from $E=0$, and annihilate with the extended states that originated from the top-most and bottom-most bands [see Fig.~\ref{fig:evolution}(b2)].
+Contrary to the expectation that critical states with opposite topological charges annihilate first with their nearest neighbors in energy, the annihilation process in the present model is more intricate, suggesting sensitivity to the type of disorder.

 The unconventional extended states emerging from the middle band carry opposite Chern numbers, as we have checked by repeating the calculation with open boundary conditions, and also by computing the scattering-matrix topological invariant~\cite{Brouwer,Braeunlich2010,Cosma_2012}.
-Further, by performing three-terminal transport simulations and a finite-size scaling analysis (SM)~\cite{SupMat}, we have checked that these extended states appear to persist for any disorder strength $W\neq 0$, no matter how small.
+Further, by performing three-terminal transport simulations and a finite-size scaling analysis (shown in Appendix~\ref{sec:transport_simulations}), we have checked that these nontrivial extended states appear to persist for any disorder strength $W\neq 0$, no matter how small.
 This, however, does not rule out the possibility that in the thermodynamic limit these extended states only appear at some small but nonzero disorder only, as in the case of the topological Anderson insulator~\cite{tai_numerics,tai_theory}.
 To rule this out we use appropriate topological invariants below.